 Oats and Chia Pudding

-- Top with the berries, maple syrup, cocoa, and coconut flakes.
+- The Finishing Touch: Top it off with berries, a drizzle of maple syrup, a sprinkle of cocoa, and some coconut flakes.